JoshGlazebrook/socks/README.md

+#NOTICE
+As of February 26th, 2015, [socks-client](https://www.npmjs.com/package/socks-client) has been renamed to [socks](https://www.npmjs.com/package/socks).
+A deprecation message has been added to all versions of socks-client on NPM notifying users of this change.
+This package will remain up to avoid any potential issues with other packages using socks-client.
+All future updates will be published to the [socks](https://www.npmjs.com/package/socks) package in the future.
+Thank you.

 socks-client
 =============

 socks-client is a full implementation of the SOCKS 4, 4a, and 5 protocols in an easy to use node.js module.

 ### Why socks-client?